Auckland FC

-Auckland Football Club, commonly known as Auckland FC, is a professional football club based in Auckland, New Zealand that competes in the A-League Men, the top flight of Australian soccer.
-Established on 14 March 2024, the club is under license from the Australian Professional Leagues.
+Auckland Football Club, commonly known as Auckland FC, is a professional football club based in Auckland, New Zealand that competes in the A-League, the top flight of Australian soccer and the OFC Professional League.
+They became both the A-League and the OFC Professional League champions for the 2025–26 season.

+Established on 14 March 2024, the club is under license from the APL.
 The club's home ground is the Mount Smart Stadium, currently known as the Go Media Stadium for sponsorship reasons, in Penrose.
 Auckland was given an A-League license under its chosen owner Bill Foley in November 2023, as part of the third tranche competition expansion.
-The club achieved early success by claiming the Premiership in the 2024–25 regular season, becoming only the second expansion side to win that title in their debut season, after Western Sydney Wanderers in 2012–13.
+The club achieved early success by claiming the Premiership in the 2024–25 regular season, and the Championship in 2026, becoming only the second expansion side to win the former in their debut season, after Western Sydney Wanderers in the regular 2012–13 season.

-The club’s biggest rivals are fellow New Zealand side Wellington Phoenix - who have competed in the A-League Men since 2009 - in which they contest the New Zealand Derby.

 History

+Formation

 In March 2023, the Australian Professional Leagues confirmed plans for the next two expansion clubs to be based in Canberra and Auckland ahead of the 2024–25 season.
 In October 2023, the preferred bidder as owner of the new Auckland license was confirmed to be Bill Foley, with the license officially awarded on 21 November.
 Speaking at the time of the license awarding in November 2023, Foley stated there "was a lot of work to do" to determine the name and logo for the club and that he was "not wedded to any name at this point", despite expressing a personal preference for "Black Knights".

 On 14 March 2024, the club officially announced its name, logo and inaugural home kit at its headquarters in Auckland.
-The name was announced as Auckland FC and a pinstripe kit that featured electric blue and black as its main colours.
-The kit was manufactured by New Balance.
+The kit (manufactured by New Balance) featured electric blue and black vertical stripes as its main features.
 The nickname was unveiled to be "Black Knights", which is associated with several clubs that Foley owns and refers to the nickname of the sports teams at his alma mater, the United States Military Academy.
-On the same day of the announcement, the club revealed Terry McFlynn as its director of football, and Steve Corica as its inaugural head coach.
-Auckland FC announced four player signings, the first before the 2024–25 season, in May.
+Terry McFlynn was chosen as the inaugural director of football, and Steve Corica as head coach.
+Auckland announced their first player signings in May 2024, ahead of the 2024–25 season.